lithiferous/SpaceMission/apps/space_mission/README.md

 To have a predictable behaviour, limitations were introduced:
 * Having a predefined set of planets, that abide laws of the universe ([seeds](./priv/repo/seeds.exs))
-* SpaceMission is not valid under conditions:
+* Space mission is not valid under conditions:
   * we land on one planet and launch from another one
   * land or launch multiple times in a row